Henrietta Paget

 Chambers and Partners (2024)

-R v S (Harrow Crown Court, 2019) – Attempted Murder.
+R v S (Harrow Crown Court, 2019) – Attempted Murder – Two unrelated stabbings in the context of drug debt and reprisals.

 Rape and Serious Sexual Offences

-R v M (2018) – Rape – a young asylum seeker was charged with grooming and raping two vulnerable teenage girls
+R v M (2018) – Rape – A young asylum seeker was charged with grooming and raping two vulnerable teenage girls.

-R v S (2016) – Historic familial abuse – three week trial involving three family members accused of abusing generations of children over four decades; one defendant was ruled unfit to plead; one had significant learning difficulties and used an intermediary.
+R v S (2016) – Historic familial abuse – A three week trial involving three family members accused of abusing generations of children over four decades; one defendant was ruled unfit to plead; one had significant learning difficulties and used an intermediary.

 Henrietta is a key member of Chambers’ specialist team of advocates instructed in local authority work, conducting criminal and quasi-criminal work both in the Crown and Magistrates’ courts.